Treaty of Nerchinsk: Articles

+The treaty concluded with both parties agreeing to place boundary stones along the new border.

 Economic aspects

-The treaty was "a triumph of intercultural negotiation" that gave Russians access to Chinese markets for expensive furs; Russians purchased porcelain, silk, gold, silver, and tea as well as with provisions for the northern garrisons.
-The cross-border trade created a multiethnic character to Nerchinsk and Kyakhta in Siberia.
+The treaty was "a triumph of intercultural negotiation" that gave Russians access to Chinese markets for expensive furs; Russians purchased porcelain, silk, gold, silver, and tea as well as provisions for the northern garrisons.
+The cross-border trade gave a multiethnic character to Nerchinsk and Kyakhta in Siberia.
 They became locales for the interaction of Russian, Central Asian, and Chinese cultures.
 The trade extended European economic expansion deep into Asia.
 Profitable trade fell off in the 1720s because the policies of Peter I limited private initiative and ended Siberia's role as a major economic link between the West and East.

 Later developments

 Russian interest in the Amur River was revived in the 1750s.
 In 1757 Fedor Ivanovich Soimonov was sent to map the area.
 He mapped the Shilka, which was partly in Chinese territory, but was turned back when he reached its confluence with the Argun.
 In 1757 Vasili Fedorovich Bradishchev was sent to Peking to investigate the possibility of using the Amur.
 He was received cordially and given a definite no. After that the matter was dropped.

 In 1799, when Adam Johann von Krusenstern visited Canton he saw an English ship that had brought furs from Russian America in five months as opposed to the two years or more for the Okhotsk–Yakutsk–Kyakhta route.
 He saw that this could replace the overland trade.
 He submitted a memoir to the Naval Ministry which led to his command of the first Russian circumnavigation.
 He was able to sell American furs at Canton after some official resistance.
 Only when he returned to Kronstadt did he learn that his presence in Canton had provoked an edict making clear that Russian trade with the Middle Kingdom would be confined to Kyakhta.

 For the rest see Treaty of Kyakhta and Amur Annexation.